lumi-openlcoud/opencloud-docs/zh/development/en-cloud-development.md

 Detailed descriptions of differences between the message encryption and decryption methods:

-- Clear text mode: Does not encrypt the message body, low safety factor;
+- Plain Text mode: Does not encrypt the message body, low safety factor;
 - Compatibility mode: The message body contains both plaintext and ciphertext to facilitate debugging and maintenance by developers;
-- Secure mode: The message body is pure ciphertext, requires developers to encrypt and decrypt, has a high safety factor.
+- Safe mode: The message body is pure ciphertext, requires developers to encrypt and decrypt, has a high safety factor.

 > **Note**: presently, only the "plain text mode" is supported.
 Developers are instructed to use clear text mode.